jasonribble/cardano-recipe/README.md

 Confirm the files are in `/opt/cardano/cnode/priv/pool/$POOL_NAME`

-## Step 8: Confirm / Send ADA To Wallets.

-Using CNTools, make sure that `pledge` wallet has the pool depsoit and pledge amount.
+Using the same `cntools.sh` script, create a backup of the pool so we can restore it to the Block Producer to register the pool on the mainnet.

 ## Step 9: Register the Pool

 Before this step, make sure you have the following:
-- [] Pledge amount + 500 + few ADA for fees in the wallet
+- [] Pledge wallet has PLEDGE_AMOUNT + 500 + few ADA for fees in the wallet; named `pledge`
 - [] Reward wallet with proper `rewards`
 - [] git.io short link with Pool Meta data